-A default '% population infected' parameter has been used in the NMG model of 25% for the Western Cape and 20% for the other provinces.
-The default parameters for the other provinces will be increased as and when the pattern of COVID-19 deaths shows signs of exceeding the 20% level.
+A default '% population infected' parameter has been used in the NMG model of 25% for Gauteng and the Western Cape and 20% for the other provinces.
+The default parameters for the provinces that have yet to reach a peak in infections will be adjusted as soon as the pattern of infections becomes clearer.